ivancabria/fitting/README.md

 b) cd fitting/source
 c) Enter 'make' or 'make -s'

-The file fitting-inputandoutput-examples.tar.gz contains some examples of input files and their corresponding output files.
-To get those examples, enter 'tar zxvf fitting-inputandoutput-examples.tar.gz'.
+The file fitting-tests.tar.gz contains many examples of input files and their corresponding output files.
+To get those examples, enter 'tar zxvf fitting-tests.tar.gz'.
+The files will be in the directory fitting/tests.
+The input files inside fitting-tests.tar.gz have the extension .dat and the main output files have the extension .out

 To run the code:
 fitting < inputfile > outputfile &